DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jones_Amir_def/index.markdown

 AA: Well I didn't expect it, OK?
 I kind of bump into things rather than expect.
 There's always a collision, and what comes out of it.
-I can say, considering it beforehand, I thought, ‘Somebody is going to beat me up’.
+I can say, considering it beforehand, I thought, ‘somebody is going to beat me up’.
 That didn't happen, but I did think this might be a possibility.
-Because I said, ‘Look, I know where Gasworks is, and I'm not going there.
+Because I said: ‘Look, I know where Gasworks is, and I'm not going there.
 I'm just wondering if you would know where it is.’
 It was basically asking if a person has a clue where Gasworks Gallery might be.
 And (initially) how many pushes of the skateboard I would have to do until I bump into